SleekView for Bricks Builder

 Conditions made visible

 See which posts and archives a template applies to without opening the conditions modal.
+The summary column makes overlap obvious at a glance.

 Inline edits